-1. In winter traffic conditions, it should be borne in mind that although the term “slick” is used in all cases where the roads are covered with loose snow, slush or wet snow, not all these tricks of nature are equally dangerous.
+1. When driving in winter conditions, always remember that while the term “slippery” describes all situations where roads are covered with loose snow, mud, or wet snow, not all of these natural phenomena are equally dangerous.

 It is safer to drive when the roads are covered in snow that has already settled a little,